braden337/flowtp/README.md

 manage Time-Base One Time Passwords (TOTP) that are used for a second factor of authentication in some applications.

-Implementing this has helped me better understand bit manipilation.
+Implementing this has helped me better understand bit manipulation.

 ## Implementation